yunaranyancat/musubi/_posts/2019-08-21-vm_nezuko_writeup.md

 permalink : /others/vm_nezuko
 ---

 Hi there.
 This is my boot2root writeup for a vm called "Nezuko".
-For those who didn't manage to play with it, download the vm (add link to vm) and come back when you have finished.
+For those who didn't manage to play with it, download the [vm](https://www.vulnhub.com/entry/nezuko-1,352/) and come back when you have finished.

 ### About Nezuko VM